ramkumar-26/crime-information-management/Readme.md

 # Crime Information Management (Console Based)
 * Domain Description:
 To live in a peaceful society, we need low crime rates and to reduce the crime rates we need police officers.
-As a police officer, they need to manage all the crimes and criminals in a effective.
+As a police officer, they need to manage all the crimes and criminals in a effective way.
 To help those officers we need a "Crime Inforamtion Mangement" software.
 This is were our software kicks in and provide all the neccessary functions to manage and maintain crimes as well criminals data.